Up to 60% off sofas & mattresses — limited‑time deals.

 Seat Depth Fit 3.7 Still deep for shorter legs; best with a small lumbar pillow

-Layout Practicality 4.2 Strong choice for tighter rooms without losing the Grant feel
+Layout Practicality 4.2 A strong fit for tighter rooms without losing the Grant feel

-Cleaning 4.1 Wipeable surface; fewer crevices than the sectional
+Cleaning 4.1 Wipeable surface with fewer crevices than the sectional

-Value 4.0 Great balance if you want the Grant build in a smaller size
+Value 4.0 Good balance if you want the Grant build in a smaller size

 Overall Score 4.0 The most space-efficient way to get the Grant seat feel